School of Liberal Arts Faculty

-Prepare for a high-powered career in domestic or international security with a major in Criminal Justice and Homeland Security from Dean College.
+Prepare for a dynamic and exciting career in Criminal Justice at Dean College.

 Dean College also offers an associate degree in Criminal Justice and a minor in Cybersecurity.

-Faculty members are also practitioners in law enforcement, the federal government or the U.S. intelligence community, giving you valuable insight into their firsthand experience working in the field.
+Faculty members are practitioners in law enforcement, the federal government, or the U.S. intelligence community, giving you valuable insight into their firsthand experience working in the field.

-As a Criminal Justice and Homeland Security major, you’ll meet with seasoned experts in the field through campus visits and unique experiential learning opportunities to explore potential career paths.
-You’ll solve real criminal justice or homeland security challenges for local companies as a consultant.
-And you’ll have the opportunity to complete an internship on campus, in the community or with a number of organizations, such as FEMA, FedEx, Securitas, TeamOps, Boeing, Lockheed Martin, The Kraft Group and various state and local police departments throughout New England and beyond.
+As a Criminal Justice major, you’ll meet with seasoned experts in the field through campus visits and unique experiential learning opportunities to explore potential career paths.
+You'll also have the opportunity to complete an internship on campus, in the community, or with a number of organizations, such as FEMA, FedEx, Securitas, TeamOps, Boeing, Lockheed Martin, The Kraft Group, and various state and local police departments throughout New England and beyond.

-With a bachelor’s degree in Criminal Justice and Homeland Security, you’ll be prepared to enter graduate school or start a career in a fast-growing area such as:
+With a bachelor’s degree in Criminal Justice, you’ll be prepared to enter graduate school or start a career in a fast-growing area such as:

 The classes I have participated in have given me a solid baseline of information, which allowed me to understand what was happening around me during my internship with the Adams Police Department.
 I was able to connect textbook lessons to the real world which gaining firsthand experience within the world of law enforcement.